naturalis/mebioda/doc/week2/w2d3/Workflow.md

 ----------

 To accomplish a similar result in R, you might do something like the code below.
-This example uses the [raster](https://cran.r-project.org/web/packages/raster/index.html), which in turn uses the [rgdal](https://cran.r-project.org/web/packages/rgdal/index.html), which uses the GDAL libraries that we saw earlier under the hood.
+This example uses the [raster](https://cran.r-project.org/web/packages/raster/index.html) package, which in turn uses the [rgdal](https://cran.r-project.org/web/packages/rgdal/index.html) package, which uses the GDAL libraries that we saw earlier under the hood.
 More info on the operations performed in the code can be found [here](https://geoscripting-wur.github.io/IntroToRaster/).